Free Basildon property valuations from local estate agents

 Laindon (main) / Basildon (alternative) station · ~35 minutes from Laindon, ~33 minutes from Basildon

 Average prices are indicative for Q1 2026 and vary by street and condition.
 The right number for your home comes from a local agent valuation.
-That's why ValuQ shows you three to five side by side.
+That's why ValuQ shows you competing valuations side by side.

 More Essex towns on ValuQ